 Two of the six of us here in Phuket are snorkeling fanatics, so today our group will split and have different itineraries.
 At dinner, we can catch up on our various adventures.

 Tuesday, February 19, 2019

-I offered Geneva choices of snorkel tours to various islands, and she insisted that I choose our snorkeling tour.
+I offered Geneva choices of snorkel tours to various islands, and she insisted that I make the final call on our snorkeling tour.
 Ultimately, I settled on a day trip to the Phi Phi islands with Offspray Leisure, which has excellent reviews on TripAdvisor, and whose schedule didn’t have too much “beach time.”

 A van picked us up just down the sidewalk from the hotel at 7:30AM for the hour-long drive to the pier.
 We ended up with about six in our van after navigating down the West coast of Phuket through Patong Beach to Karon, and then Eastward to Chalong pier.
 Just outside a convenience store, Giles Howle, the owner of the company, welcomed us enthusiastically and pointed us toward coffee and bathrooms.
 Soon our entire group was together and Giles introduced us to our on-boat guide Chris, a friendly Texan with several years of experience around Phi Phi.

 Because the tide was high, we only had a short walk down the pier before we reached our speedboat.
 As we left the pier, we looked back and spotted the Big Buddha on the hill, a good landmark to find our way back to the harbor (in the unlikely event that any of us needs to drive the boat).
 As we reached the open ocean, unfortunately, despite the calm winds, the ride was pretty bouncy and my perch was a bit uncomfortable.
 A couple opposite me had the same issue of being gradually jiggled down the bench toward the back of the boat.
 We did our best not to fall on anyone.